satellytes/module-federation-playground/README.md

 The remote app will be running on `http://localhost:8081`, the RSBuild host app will be running on `http://localhost:8080` and the Next.js host app will be running on `http://localhost:3000`.

 ### SSR
 The RSBuild apps are not rendered on the server, because RSBuild doesn't support SSR.
+(For whole pages.
+Styled-components are SSR compatible)

 The Next.js app is rendered on the server, but the remote component is rendered on the client.
 This is because the remote component is not SSR compatible on Next.js when the remote app isn't a Next.js app that renders the component on the server.
+(Only the remote app can render the component on the server)
 (https://github.com/module-federation/nextjs-ssr)